loda-lang/loda-programs/programs/oeis/list2.md

 * [A209294](http://oeis.org/A209294) ([L04 program](209/A209294.asm)): a(n) = (7*n^2 - 7*n + 4)/2.
 * [A209302](http://oeis.org/A209302) ([L13 program](209/A209302.asm)): Table T(n,k) = max{n+k-1, n+k-1} n, k > 0, read by sides of squares from T(1,n) to T(n,n), then from T(n,n) to T(n,1).
 * [A209304](http://oeis.org/A209304) ([L14 program](209/A209304.asm)): Table T(n,k)=n+4*k-4 n, k > 0, read by antidiagonals.
+* [A209345](http://oeis.org/A209345) ([L111 program](209/A209345.asm)): Number of 4-bead necklaces labeled with numbers -n..n allowing reversal, with sum zero with no three beads in a row equal
 * [A209359](http://oeis.org/A209359) ([L12 program](209/A209359.asm)): a(n) = 2^n * (n^4 - 4*n^3 + 18*n^2 - 52*n + 75) - 75.
 * [A209505](http://oeis.org/A209505) ([L10 program](209/A209505.asm)): Half the number of (n+1) X 3 0..2 arrays with every 2 X 2 subblock having two or four distinct clockwise edge differences.
 * [A209530](http://oeis.org/A209530) ([L10 program](209/A209530.asm)): Half the number of (n+1) X 3 0..2 arrays with every 2 X 2 subblock having exactly two distinct clockwise edge differences.